SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypesAndOperators.rst

     HTTP status code
         When a web browser makes a request for a web page (such as http://www.apple.com), it connects to the server and asks for a specific page.
 The server sends back a response containing a *status code* that describes whether or not the request was successful.
 Each status code has a number (such as ``200``) and a message (such as ``OK``), to describe the outcome of the request.

-You can create tuples from whatever permutation of types you like, and they can contain as many values as you like.
+You can create tuples from whatever permutation of types you like, and they can contain as many different types as you like.
 There's nothing stopping you from having a tuple of type ``(Int, Int, Int)``, or ``(String, Bool)``, or indeed any other combination you need.

 You can access the individual element values in a tuple using index numbers starting at zero: